 Include a section stating that employees are expected to be at work every day and on time.
 Define "excessive" absenteeism and "habitual" lateness.

-May employees take breaks at any time or are there specific break times?
+Can employees take breaks at any time, or are there specific break times?
 What about lunch?
-Describe the protocols for use of the staff lounge.
+Describe the protocols for breaks and use of the staff lounge.

 Make employees aware of copyright laws relating to documents.
 What documents may not be copied?
-What copies may be made of software?
+Which software can be copied?
 Where are the software licenses and what do they say?

-Describe procedures for discipline, including warnings, written and oral.
-Include an appeals process, even for a small office, so employees feel they have "somewhere to go."
+Describe procedures for discipline, including warnings, both written and verbal.
+Include an appeals process, even for a small office, so employees feel they have somewhere to turn to.
 Describe circumstances under which employment may be terminated.
 How much notice is given?
 How is accumulated vacation paid?

-State that use of drugs or alcohol on company premises is cause for immediate dismissal.
-Do you allow smoking on company premises?
+State that the use of drugs or alcohol on company premises is cause for immediate dismissal.
+Do you allow smoking on company premises? if so, where?